entis228/ChargeFactory/README.md

-Final project by Alexandr Palvaliov
+# Charge factory application

-Theme: Charging stations server for automobiles
+## Theme: Charging stations server for automobiles

+---

-Requirements:
+## Requirements:

-Dividing users and admins
+> - Dividing users and admins
-User panel with top up an account
+> - User panel with top up an account
-Admin panel with user and stations controll
+> - Admin panel with user and stations control

+---

-Functions:
+## Functions:

-Change users info by users and admins
+> - Change users info by users and admins
-Get charge station's state by admins
+> - Get charge station's state by admins
-Turn on charge state on station when it needed
+> - Turn on charge state on station when it needed